-Needing little introduction, Paris will be one of the most in-demand destinations at the 2019 Women’s World Cup.
+Needing little introduction, Paris will be one of the most in-demand destinations at the 2019 Women’s Worlds.
 The food, the fashion, the romance, the history, the culture…there are so many sides of the city to explore.
-Summer in Paris is the perfect time to dine al fresco at a charming café, see the city on foot or cycle, and of course, catch a World Cup Match.
+Summer in Paris is the perfect time to dine al fresco at a charming café, see the city on foot or cycle, and of course, catch a match.

-The 2019 Women’s World Cup will kick off at Parc des Princes stadium which will host the tournament’s opening match.
+The 2019 Women’s Worlds will kick off at Parc des Princes stadium which will host the tournament’s opening match.
 The 47,929-seat stadium recently underwent a €75 million renovation, making it better than ever for this event.

 The small city of Reims is known for its history, its culture, and a certain bubbly beverage.
 Champagne originated nearby and still is a major contributor to the city’s economy.
 If wine and Champagne tours aren’t your thing, there are plenty of gorgeous Cathedrals and other historical buildings to explore.

-Stade Auguste-Delaune is one of the most historic in the tournament, it even hosted games at the 1938 World Cup.
+Stade Auguste-Delaune is one of the most historic in the tournament, it even hosted games in 1938.
 It has undergone a number of renovations since, and most recently underwent a significant refurbishment in 2008.

 Located in the Brittany region, Rennes is a lively university town that was recently voted one of the most livable cities in the country.
 Though much of the city was destroyed by fire in 1720, it does boast some magnificent architecture.
 Explore the historic city centre or relax in one of the city’s lovely parks, including the popular Parc du Thabor.

-Another historic stadium, Roazhon Park, will host Rennes’ Women’s World Cup matches.
+Another historic stadium, Roazhon Park, will host Rennes’ Women’s Worlds matches.
 With over 100 years of history, the stadium is one of the oldest in the tournament.
 It underwent a major refurbishment that was completed in 2004 and another minor one in 2015.